 MELA is a four-week experience, four days a week, for three hours each morning.
 During this time, children participate in activities targeted to build their understanding of early number concepts.
 Master certified teachers coordinate all of the instructional experiences with a group of Baylor preservice teachers leading small groups, and Baylor graduate students assist in the research and administrative aspects.
 MELA is held at the Mayborn Museum, which is located on Baylor campus.
 School districts organize the recruitment and transportation for the children during the four-week experience in the summer.
-For summer 2018, the children had the opportunity to work with Baylor Engineering students to engage in STEM activities for one week of the program.

 Students are invited to MELA based on overall performance in mathematics on their home campus in Waco ISD.
 After participating in the program, participants were compared to their home campus peers to see if there was still a significant difference between the two groups in math ability.
 The research showed that after participating in MELA, students who were previously identified as being consistently below their peers in mathematics were found to be indistinguishable from their peers on a test of broad math ability.
 This suggests that participating in MELA enabled these students not only to make progress in math ability but also to close the gap between themselves and their peers.

 Baylor faculty, graduate students, and research consultants continue to evaluate student performance before and after MELA participation.
 Researchers are also developing a specialized curriculum for instruction and assessment of students, with the goal to produce a research-based curriculum and assessment that can be used by school districts during a summer school program.